The Effects of Night-Time Teeth Grinding

 • Muscle relaxants are commonly prescribed to people with bruxism.
 Your doctor might recommend that you take these before bedtime.

-• In cases where the bruxism is caused by a mental disorder, your doctor might prescribe anti-depressants to combat the symptoms of anxiety or depression, thus easing symptoms of teeth grinding.
+• In cases where a mental disorder causes bruxism, your doctor might prescribe antidepressants to combat anxiety or depression, thus easing symptoms of teeth grinding.

 Anxiety is commonly a cause of teeth grinding.
 By treating the anxiety, usually, bruxism disappears as well.
 Engage in activities that promote relaxation or enlist the help of a therapist.